couchbase/query/docs/n1ql-authentication.md

 This enables N1QL to support current and future authentication types in Couchbase, while supporting other back ends and clients using the standard successful model.

+N1QL will also support unauthenticated users by not authenticating to the back end.

+## Authorization

+N1QL will not make authorization decisions; instead, it will perform authentication and defer to the back end to either allow or reject the requested access.

+In the case of Couchbase Administrator, N1QL will use the Administrator's credential to obtain bucket passwords.
+This is consistent with the Administrator's current capabilities in Couchbase.

 ## About this Document